-"It is unbelievable - and a surprise to most consumers - that dealerships routinely sell vehicles with open recalls, and the National Highway Traffic Safety Administration is powerless to stop them," said Kevin Brasler, executive editor of Consumers' Checkbook.
-"What other industry gets a pass from the feds on knowingly selling defective dangerous products?
+"It is unbelievable - and a surprise to most consumers - that dealerships routinely sell vehicles with open recalls, and in most cases it's perfectly legal to do so," said Kevin Brasler, executive editor of Consumers' Checkbook.
+"What other industry gets a pass on knowingly selling defective dangerous products?
 A store would face massive fines and lawsuits if it knowingly sold contaminated meat or produce or filled prescriptions with medications after a pharmaceutical company warned that they might contain harmful contaminants.
-So why does Congress let used-car dealers get away with knowingly peddling dangerously defective used vehicles without fear of being penalized by NHTSA?
+So why do we let used-car sellers get away with knowingly peddling dangerously defective vehicles?
 It's unacceptable."